dcoomber/xk6-browser-template-typescript-playwright/README.md

 This command does the following things:
 * Transpiles the Typescript files from `./src` to Javascript test files in the `./dist` folder using `Babel` and `Webpack` (you can also do this separately using `npm run build`).
 [Learn more](https://k6.io/docs/using-k6/modules#bundling-node-modules)
-* Runs the provided transpiled test with k6 using the Dockerfile and docker-compose, which will mount the `./dist` folder to `/home/k6/dist`, making the tests in there available for the container.
+* Runs the provided transpiled test with k6 using the and docker-compose, which will mount the `./dist` folder to `/home/k6/dist`, making the tests in there available for the container.

 ### Assumptions
 - The tests need to have the "_test_" word in the name to distinguish them from auxiliary files.
 You can change the entry [here](./webpack.config.js#L8).